 Binary Numbers Worksheet

-In this activity, we’ll be using binary code to build pixels that will make a holiday image.
-We’ll be using white squares to represent the 0 pixels and black squares to represent the 1 pixels in our design.
+In this activity, we’ll be using binary code to build pixels that will make a holiday image (or

 Looking for other binary numbers activities?
 Check out this binary number activity centre that is perfect for the kindergarten or primary classroom.